 – Export the keywords with their search volume

-– Group keyword together in ad groups for campaigns or SEO content
+– Group keywords together in ad groups for campaigns or SEO content

 – Run keywords back through the tool to further expand keyword results

 – Search for ad group ideas, which show related keywords